 GRAMMY-nominated saxophonist and composer Melissa Aldana plays the Heidinga saxophone neck on her Selmer Super Balanced Action tenor saxophone.

-Working across a wide range of saxophones, adjusting, repairing and building, Friso Heidinga became intimately familiar with the instrument in all its variations.
+Working across a wide range of saxophones – repairing, adjusting and building – Friso Heidinga became intimately familiar with the instrument in all its variations.

 Through that hands-on practice, his work evolved into a deeper investigation of how geometry, material and resistance interact.
-Over time, it became clear how subtle differences shape the way an instrument feels in the hands of a player.
+Over time, it became clear how very subtle differences shape the way an instrument plays, feels and sounds.

 “The Heidinga neck is truly fantastic.
 I haven’t felt this comfortable with a neck for a very long time and would highly recommend these necks to anyone looking to free up their sound.”